rama56/CardGame904/README.md

 INFO:root:Altered state.
 Time elapsed = 2.7832180940000057
 INFO:root:Saved GameState object to history.
 Time elapsed = 0.16606324400001427
 INFO:root:Trimmed belief.
 Converted to JSON for return to client.
 Time elapsed = 0.43142237899999714

+September 12th - For being unable to improve the perf, created a new branch donkey_main to create a miniature of the game 'Ass' with just 16 cards.